Definition of Impact Investing

 With P2B impact investing platforms, contributions are normally investments through debt or equity instruments.
 Contribution per person normally exceeds €1,000, with longer-than-traditional payback times, and sometimes a non-existing “exit strategy”.
 Lastly, although some of these investments are for nonprofits, impact investing typically involves for-profit, social or environmental driven businesses.

 What are the various types of Impact Investing?

 As shown in the above graph, approx. 75% of all impact investments worldwide were made through debt, which offers a relatively safe investment.
 Good examples of these are green bonds, solar bonds, and microfinance bonds—all innovative products that have attracted significant amounts of private and public capital.
 At the same time, new online products, including crowd-sourced financing models, have also appeared.

 Below you can see the amount of impact investment as a function of regions of the world.
 You can see that North America is by far the region where the most money is put in Impact Investing.

 Much remains to be done.
 The development of an effective global industry is a long-term, complex and difficult task.
 However, the industry succesfully moved from “uncoordinated innovation” to a more sustained “marketplace-building” phase, and is poised to enter an “acceleration and execution” phase.

+What about you?
 Will you reconsider your investments ?
 Making an impact is easier than you think.